snowflakedb/snowflake-rest-api-specs/Readme.md

 1. Clone this repository
 2. In Postman client, click *Import*, then choose import folder
-3. Select `releases/8.40/collection` as the import folder
+3. Select `collections` as the import folder